This is article #23 out of 50 in The Startup Marketing Playbook.

 1. Identify a data source

 The first step in making a great infographic is figuring out where the data is coming from.
-There are often industry influencers and trade organizations that are publishing surveys and collecting data about industry performance.
+Industry influencers and trade organizations publish surveys and collect data about industry performance.
 Especially as a startup, it is often best to partner with one of these folks and give them data credit in the infographic.
 Look for interesting data that could be displayed visually.
 Some ideas include:

 - % growth in industry trends from last year to this year